 The Banking Regulation Review: Hong Kong

 Hong Kong has a three-tier system of banking institutions covering licensed banks, restricted licence banks and deposit-taking companies.
 There are separate licensing regimes, laws and regulations governing money lenders and money brokers.
-As at 29 February 2020, there were 152 licensed banks (eight of which were virtual banks), 17 restricted licence banks, 13 deposit-taking companies and 43 local representative offices of overseas banks in Hong Kong.
-The five largest licensed banks in Hong Kong measured by total assets are The Hongkong and Shanghai Banking Corporation Limited (HSBC), Bank of China (Hong Kong), Hang Seng Bank, Standard Chartered Bank (Hong Kong) and the Industrial and Commercial Bank of China (Asia) Limited.
+As at 28 February 2022, there were 159 licensed banks (eight of which were virtual banks), 15 restricted licence banks, 12 deposit-taking companies and 39 local representative offices of overseas banks in Hong Kong.
+The five largest licensed banks in Hong Kong measured by total assets are HSBC, Bank of China (Hong Kong), Standard Chartered Bank (Hong Kong), Hang Seng Bank and the Industrial and Commercial Bank of China (Asia) Limited.
 The Hong Kong Monetary Authority (HKMA) is the government authority responsible for maintaining monetary and banking stability in Hong Kong.

 The regulatory regime applicable to banks